Pndu30/Face-Expression-Detector/README.md

 ## 4. Note
-**I have not been able to get the model to infer correctly as it seems the model keeps predicting almost the same values every inference**
+**I have not been able to get the model to infer correctly as it seems the model keeps predicting almost the same values every inference.
+I might come back in the future and use another architecture for this or retrain the model when I have a better GPU.**

 ## 5. Sources and Citations